-A Los Angeles Pregnancy Discrimination Attorney Is Here to Answer Your Questions
+Our Pregnancy Discrimination Attorneys in Los Angeles Are Here to Answer Your Questions

 The Pregnancy Discrimination Act (PDA) of 1978 made it illegal for an employer to discriminate against an employee on the basis of pregnancy.
 Unfortunately, this did not prevent pregnancy discrimination from becoming a serious problem in the workplace.
-A Los Angeles pregnancy discrimination attorney will help you pursue legal action and hold your employer accountable for any misconduct.
+Our pregnancy discrimination attorneys in Los Angeles may be able to help you pursue legal action and hold your employer accountable for any misconduct.

 Many pregnant women face discrimination in every aspect of employment, including hiring, firing and promoting.
-The attorneys at Yadegar, Minoofar & Soleymani have successfully litigated claims involving pregnancy discrimination.
+The Los Angeles employment attorneys at Yadegar, Minoofar & Soleymani have successfully litigated claims involving pregnancy discrimination.
 We have developed a list of frequently asked pregnancy discrimination questions, along with answers to each question.

 - What Is Pregnancy Discrimination?